wvchallenges/se-challenge-expenses/README.markdown

 5. Seperation of front end from back end
 6. `Tax_Amount` is stored in expense table even though it has a reference to tax table.
 This can be considered bending the relational design.
 However retrospective tax amendments are rare and hence for easy retrieval and calculation, the tax_amount is also included in the expense table
 7. Add configuration files
+8. CI / CD
+9. Negative test cases
+10. Duplicate submission.
+At present if the data is submitted again the tables are populated again with the same data